DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I had to include my girls on here.
 In case you don&#x27;t listen to any kpop, you should know that groups typically release EPs of 5-6 songs instead of full albums, but with the same overall song distribution rate of western artists.
 I was introduced to Le Sserafim after they very successfully, although confusingly, collaborated with my most played video game, Overwatch, releasing skins for characters and putting their music on the main menu.
-It worked on me and made me able to understand the appeal of the genre as corporatist as it has been and will continue to be.
+It worked on me and made me able to understand the appeal of the genre as corporatist as it has been and will continue to be. <br>
 This EP is consists of 5 songs, 1 of which is an intro, and another, “Come Over” is a flop in my book.
 That said, as a whole, this EP is the best directed  product the group has put out, and the three remaining songs are some of the best they’ve released, period.
-I rank it this low because it’s not as impressive or groundbreaking of a release as other albums on here, but it’s still a big thumbs up from me, and a 60% hit project  is cause for celebration no matter what.
+I rank it this low because it’s not as impressive or groundbreaking of a release as other albums on here, but it’s still a big thumbs up from me, and a 60% hit project  is cause for celebration no matter what. <br>
 As a side - They did release a full album only on vinyl using songs from their last three EPs called *Easy-Crazy-Hot*.
 I really wish that got a proper release. </p>
   </div>